adeckert23/EuroSoccerPlayerAnalysisAndPredictor/README.md

 * [Blog click through on home page, article 3] (images/FI_Blog3)
 * [Blog click through on home page, article 4] (images/FI_Blog-4)

-Please feel free to let me know what you think
+Please feel free to let me know what you think!

 You can either contact me on github, find me on linkedin, or email me at adeckert23@gmail.com

 Thank you!